Creativity amid crisis: Cape Ann Art Haven keeps the creative spark lit for local youths

-In March, Traci Thayne Corbett was forced to close the doors of Cape Ann Art Haven — the downtown Gloucester arts center for all ages, though primarily a magnet for local youths.
+In March, Traci Thayne Corbett was forced to close Cape Ann Art Haven — the downtown Gloucester arts center for all ages, though primarily a magnet for local youths.

-After the initial shock of the pandemic set in, Corbett, the center's executive director, together with her board opted to be proactive in continuing to nurture the creative spirit of their patrons — especially those most in need and hard hit in a world now governed by the realities of COVID-19.
+In one effort, Art Haven staff, with the support of its landlord, Action Inc., decorated the front of its headquarters with tape art and window displays.
+The tape art worked well, so the staff and students expanded the idea and created a masking-tape mural on a large, blank concrete wall at the corner of Main and Pleasant streets.

+When the mural began to peel significantly, it was removed.
+Now, the group is working on a new piece that will feature a St. Peter's Fiesta message.
+Fiesta would have happened this weekend if it wasn't for the pandemic.
+Organizers will decide in July whether an abbreviated festival will happen in September.

-In response to this situation, Corbett started posting a few tutorials on Instagram to show parents how to use materials at home to make simple little things.
+Corbett also started posting tutorials on Instagram to show parents how to use materials at home to make simple little things.

 That's where the idea of making free art kits came from.
-To date, more than 1,000 kits have been distributed to local children through several organizations, including Cape Ann YMCA and the Gloucester Housing Authority.
+To date, more than 1,000 kits have been distributed to local children through organizations such as the Cape Ann YMCA and Gloucester Housing Authority.

 The kits vary each week.

-"We raided our inventory of some projects I had planned already," Corbett said.
+"We raided our inventory," Corbett said.
 "The first kit we did was for Easter, with an Easter egg buoy painting kit.
 The buoys are about 8 inches high (and) look like an egg.
 I had planned this for an event, so I had about 50 on hand.
 We cut lobster rope and provided paint and a brush so people could create something at home."

-Another kit included materials such as feathers and pompoms for children to make a paper mask.
+Another kit included feathers and pompoms for children to make a paper mask.
 One week, Corbett provided items for children to assemble scratch boards, and another week, the kits came with a tiny canvas, glitter and paint to be used to create a celestial painting.

-"We tried to do things with items people don't usually have around the house," Corbett said.

-Additionally, Art Haven's Instagram page has featured tutorials for projects like making a dream catcher and creating a more involved celestial painting.

-In another effort, Art Haven staff, with the support of the arts center's landlord, Action Inc., decorated the front of its headquarters with tape art and window displays.
-The tape art worked well, so the staff and students expanded the idea and created a masking-tape mural on a large, blank concrete wall at the corner of Main and Pleasant streets.

-When the mural began to peel significantly, it was removed.
-Now, the group is working on a new piece that will feature a St. Peter's Fiesta message.

 Cape Ann Art Haven, whose mission includes nurturing new skills, developing confidence and building community, is gearing up for its weeklong summer programs for children, as well as evening classes for teens and adults.
 Enrollment is limited due to social distancing guidelines.
-For more information, visit arthaven.org.
+More information is available at arthaven.org.

 Share your story